 1961: Committee meetings are held in various locations around the University such as the Union House and the Cricket Pavilion.
 First Edition of Equipment For Mountaineering is published under the editorship of Fred Mitchell and Roger Riordan: over the years it is republished numerous times.
 A basement at 21 Royal Parade is acquired for storing Club equipment.
 (Previously, MUMC relied on its members to provide storage space.)

-1962–1972: Aikman's Rd Basement is used for storing Club equipment.
-Over the following years, additional basement space in the vicinity is acquired with additional assistance from the Department of Crimonology.
+1962–1977: Aikman's Road Basement is used for storing Club equipment.
+Over the following years, additional basement space in the vicinity is acquired with additional assistance from the Department of Criminology.

 1966: Car accident on Mt.
-Hotham in which three Club members lose their lives: Margaret Unkles, Don Lam, and Cathy Escott.
-The three were heading to MUMC Hut during its construction when their 4WD ran off the road and overturned.
+Hotham in which three Club members lose their lives: Margaret Unkles, Don Lam, and Cathy Escott and two others are injured.
+They were heading to MUMC Hut during its construction when their 4WD ran off the road and overturned.

 1970: MUMC publishes Guide to the Victorian Alps.